catherinism/catherinism.github.io/_posts/2019-12-17-mood_check_app_-_react_redux_final_project.markdown

 **5. Added some styling**

-I currently work as a graphic designer, so in every project, it isn't very easy for me not to do some styling :D As I was searching for a framework to use, I realized that there are a lot of options that I can use!
+I currently work as a graphic designer, so in every project, it isn't very easy for me not to do some styling :D As I was searching for a framework to use, I realized that there are a lot of options out there!
 I tried Material UI, but it was too complicated for me, so I ended up using [Semantic UI React](https://react.semantic-ui.com/).
 I watched some tutorials, and [Molly's (a Flatiron School alumni) blog](https://dev.to/mccarronmollye/my-first-react-project-1ijk) helped me set it up.
 It still took me a day to do the styling because I think I enjoyed it too much:D

 *Here are some screenshots of my final project.*